tsuyokoya/adoption-agency/README.md

 ## 🧐 Project Description

-This is a mock pet adoption website that uses Flask and Flask-WTForms.
+This is a mock pet adoption website that uses Flask, Flask-WTForms, SQLAlchemy, and PostgreSQL.
 Users can add a new pet profile, edit an existing pet profile, and mark a pet as adopted!

 ## 🐾 Pet Profile Page